-- C6.1 Newman University recognises that occasionally students may begin their study on a programme in good faith but come to realise that this is not the route for them.
-In such cases, where students have appropriate qualifications and where suitable alternative programmes of study can be identified; there is the possibility of internal transfer, within the following limits. - C6.2 Student may normally be allowed to apply for an immediate transfer during the first three weeks of any semester, which will be considered subject to there being places available in the new subject/programme and the student meeting the relevant entry requirements of the course or programme they wish to transfer to. - C6.3 All transfer requests within Initial Teacher Training (ITE) Programmes are subject to the availability of places from the Department for Education (DfE). - C6.4 Agreement to transfer requires the completion of a Newman University transfer form provided on MyNewman, with completed forms submitted to the Registry Support Team.
+C6.1 Newman University recognises that occasionally students may begin their study on a programme in good faith but come to realise that this is not the route for them.
+In such cases, where students have appropriate qualifications and where suitable alternative programmes of study can be identified; there is the possibility of internal transfer, within the following limits.

+- C6.2 Student may normally be allowed to apply for an immediate transfer during the first three weeks of any semester, which will be considered subject to there being places available in the new subject/programme and the student meeting the relevant entry requirements of the course or programme they wish to transfer to. - C6.3 All transfer requests within Initial Teacher Training (ITE) Programmes are subject to the availability of places from the Department for Education (DfE). - C6.4 Agreement to transfer requires the completion of a Newman University transfer form provided on MyNewman, with completed forms submitted to the Registry Support Team.
 The transfer request forms are individualised for each student, blank forms are not available.
-The following information will be required:

-- (i) the programme and level of current study - (ii) the programme and level of proposed study - (iii) reason for requested transfer - (iv) confirmation of entry requirement attainment (from Admissions) - (v) confirmation of currently passed modules - (vi) details of work or modules to be undertaken before transfer may take place and before enrolment on new programme - (vii) signature of agreement from subject leaders concerned - (viii) signature of agreement from Programme Leaders concerned. - C6.5 Subject to the agreement of the Programme Assessment Board and relevant Programme Leader, a student may change modes, if available, without adverse effect on the grade or credit value of any successfully completed assessments. - C6.6 Students may be required to complete and pass modules from their original programme as a condition of transfer. - C6.7 Newman University reserves the right to refuse any transfer request.
-The University also reserves the right to require a student to transfer as a condition of remaining at Newman University. - C6.8 Transfers from four year ITE undergraduate programmes to three ITE undergraduate programmes are undertaken solely as advised by the Programme Leader and agreed by the Programme Assessment Board.
+The following information will be required: - (i) the programme and level of current study - (ii) the programme and level of proposed study - (iii) reason for requested transfer - (iv) confirmation of entry requirement attainment (from Admissions) - (v) confirmation of currently passed modules - (vi) details of work or modules to be undertaken before transfer may take place and before enrolment on new programme - (vii) signature of agreement from subject leaders concerned - (viii) signature of agreement from Programme Leaders concerned. - C6.5 Subject to the agreement of the Programme Assessment Board and relevant Programme Leader, a student may change modes, if available, without adverse effect on the grade or credit value of any successfully completed assessments. - C6.6 Students may be required to complete and pass modules from their original programme as a condition of transfer. - C6.7 Newman University reserves the right to refuse any transfer request.
+The University also reserves the right to require a student to transfer as a condition of remaining at Newman University. - C6.8 Transfers from four year ITE undergraduate programmes to three ITE undergraduate programmes are undertaken solely as advised by the Programme Leader and agreed by the Programme Assessment Board. - C6.9 Exceptionally, those students undertaking the Foundation Year of an undergraduate programme may also seek an internal transfer up to the end of their first semester of study.
+Such transfers may only be made between Foundation year programmes and may normally only be made once.